AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     end Greet;

 .. attention::

-    The Get_Line function allows you to query input from the user, and get the result as a string.
+    The Get_Line function allows you to receive input from the user, and get the result as a string.
 It is more or less equivalent to the :c:`scanf` C function.

     It returns a String, which, as we will see later, is an :ref:`Unconstrained array type <UnconstrainedArrayTypes>`.
-For the moment, it is sufficient to understand that you must declare the ``Name`` string variable and initialize it at the same time.
+    For now we simply note that, if you wish to declare a String variable and do not know its size in advance, then you need to initialize the variable during its declaration.

 Imperative language - control expressions
 -----------------------------------------

-Ada, since the 2012 revision, features equivalent expressions for most control statements except loops.
-We will go over those here because they're control-flow, albeit not in the traditional form.
+Ada 2012 introduced an expression analog for conditional statements (:ada:`if` and :ada:`case`).

 If expressions
 ~~~~~~~~~~~~~~~

+Here's an alternative version of an example we saw earlier; the :ada:`if`
+statement has been replaced by an :ada:`if` expression:

 .. code-block:: ada

     with Ada.Text_IO; use Ada.Text_IO;
+    with Ada.Integer_Text_IO; use Ada.Integer_Text_IO;

-    procedure Main is
+    procedure Check_Positive is
-       A : Integer := 12;
-       B : Integer := (if A = 12 then 15
-                       elsif A = 13 then 15
-                       else 18);
+       N : Integer;
     begin
-       null;  --  When a subprogram is empty, null statement is mandatory
+       Put ("Enter an integer value: ");  -- Put a String
+       Get (N);  -- Reads in an integer value
+       Put (N);  --Put an Integer
+       declare
+          S : String := ( if N>0 then
+                             " is a positive number"
+                          else
+                             " is not a positive number" );
+       begin
+          Put_Line (S);
+       end;
-    end Main;
+    end Check_Positive;

+The :ada:`if` expression evaluates to one of the two Strings depending
+on N, and assigns that value to the local variable S.

-Ada's if expression are similar to if statements.
-However, there are a few
+Ada's :ada:`if` expressions are similar to :ada:`if` statements.
+However,
-differences that stems from the fact that it is an expression:
+there are a few differences that stem from the fact that it is an expression:

 -  All branches' expressions must be of the same type

--  They *must* be surrounded by parentheses, but only if the surrounding
+-  It *must* be surrounded by parentheses if the surrounding
    expression does not already contain them

--  If an :ada:`else` branch is not given, the expression defaults to an
+-  An :ada:`else` branch is mandatory unless the expression following
+   :ada:`then` has a boolean value.
+In that case an :ada:`else` branch
-   implicit :ada:`else True`.
+   is optional and, if not present, defaults to :ada:`else True`.

+Here's another example:

 .. code-block:: ada